informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 `tag:isrd.isi.edu,2019:source-definitions`

 This key allows specification of sources that can be used in `visible-columns` and `visible-foreignKeys` annotations.
-It will also allow defining the list of column names and outbound forieng keys that should be available in the templating environments.
+It will also allow defining the list of column names and outbound foreign keys that should be available in the templating environments.
 Please refer to [this document](pseudo-column-template.md) for more information about how to use this annotation.

 Example: